openzipkin/zipkin4net/Examples/async.spans/README.md

         sampledStr: message.Sampled,
         flagsStr: message.Flags.ToString(CultureInfo.InvariantCulture)))
     {
-        await Task.Delay(600); // Test delay for mock processing }
+        await messageProducerTrace.TracedActionAsync(Task.Delay(600)); // Test delay for mock processing }
 }
 ```
 - In the example PRODUCER application passed in the trace information through the `message` object.
 Using the trace information, CONSUMER span is created.
-- `TracedActionAsync` can be used to run the process that will be measured to log error annotation in your zipkin trace if exception is thrown.
+- `TracedActionAsync` is used to run the process that is measured to log error annotation in your zipkin trace if exception is thrown.